-Above image thanks to Mum’s taxi, Wikimedia Commons
+Above image of Rudston Monolith thanks to Mum’s taxi, Wikimedia Commons

-The site of this massive stone, sitting amongst the gravestones, is definitely worth a visit if you are nearby.
+The sight of this massive stone, sitting amongst the gravestones, is definitely worth a visit if you are nearby.

 Want to save this for later?
 Pin the image below!